yaseen95/etchedjournal/DesignConsiderations.md

 3. We change the format of the etches and want to gracefully upgrade formats

-    I don't see having too many data formats, but just in case
+    I don't see having too many data formats, but just in case.

 ### How do we enable searching?